+The so-called orbital-free (OF) DFT, which has a root in the historical work by Thomas and Fermi~\cite{Thomas_1927,Fermi_1928}, has been developed~\cite{Deb-Chattaraj_1988,Deb-Chattaraj_1992, Pearson-Smargiassi-Madden_1993} to reduce the computational cost further.
+Whereas the OF DFT is often considered an approximation of the KS DFT, it does not need s.p. equations and should be distinguished from the KS theory in this respect.
+As one of our central issues is the emergence of the s.p. equations, we will not handle the OF DFT in this paper, except for a brief referral.

-In this paper, I shall revisit the KS theory from a general perspective, which will be important in establishing or further extending the DFT in various many-fermion systems.
-I restrict my discussion to systems in which the particle-number $N$ is conserved.
-An arbitrary normalized state in the system is represent by $|\Psi\rangle$.
+We restrict our discussion to systems where the particle number $N$ is conserved.
+An arbitrary normalized state in the system is represented by $|\Psi\rangle$.
 Denoting the Hamiltonian of this system by $H$, the energy expectation value is regarded as a functional of $|\Psi\rangle$,